 Rooftop Cafes

-One of the things that stood out to me was the amount of rooftop cafes and restaurants.
+One of the things that stood out to me was the number of rooftop cafes and restaurants.
 I highly recommend visiting Art Café.
 It’s a beautiful space with a boutique on the ground floor and a fantastic rooftop terrace with a 360-degree view of the city.
-If you purchase one of the fresh pressed pomegranate juice you’ll also receive the handmade mug that it comes in.
+If you purchase one of the fresh-pressed pomegranate juice, you’ll also receive the handmade mug that it comes in.
 Try to get here for sunset!

 Alexander’s Prison